TryingToBeSmart/CST-321-Activity-3/README.md

 ## More Signals and Semaphores

-The primary focus is on simulating a hung child process and detecting and handling it appropriately using signals.
+The primary focus of the [more_signals_and_semaphores](./code/more_signals_and_semaphores.c) program is on simulating a hung child process and detecting and handling it appropriately using signals.

 Semaphore Management:
 - A semaphore is utilized to control access to a shared resource between the parent and child processes.